coderzparadise/coderzparadise/README.md

 - 👀 I’m interested in Cracking the Coding Interview, Android Apps in Java, Python and AI/ML
 - 🌱 I’m currently learning how to make #coderzparadise cool
 - 💞️ I’m looking to collaborate with coderz that like youtube
-- 📫 How to reach me #coderzparadise
+- 📫 How to reach me?
+Fork my repo ;)
 - 😄 Pronouns: beach/beaches?
 - ⚡ Fun fact: I am a computer science engineer